 - My mom wants me to make a cake for her birthday.

-- She forgot to make her bed this morning again.
+- She forgot to make her bed again this morning.

 - Always make love and not war.